ronakupadhyaya/Horizons-week-05/README.md

 - `unfollow` - deletes the relationship represented by a `Follow` document where User 1 (the caller of the `unfollow` function) follows User 2 (given by a parameter `idToUnfollow`).

-- `getFollows` - This method will go through and find all `Follow` documents that correspond to both user relationships where the user's ID (accessible by the caller of the function, `this._id`) is the `follower` and where the user is the `following` of a `Follow` relationship.
+- `getFollows` - This method will go through and find all `Follow` documents that correspond to both user relationships where the user's ID (accessible by the caller of the function, `this._id`) is the `from` and where the user is the `to` of a `Follow` relationship.
 In other words, you want **both the Users the user follows and the Users the user is being followed by** returned by this function.
 This should call the callback method with the followers and users you are following with something like `allFollowers` and `allFollowing`.

 	When first retrieving the correct `Follow` documents relevant to a user, your `allFollowers` and `allFollowing` arrays will look something like:

 	```
 	allFollowers = [{
-		follower: ID_OF_FOLLOWER,
+		from: ID_OF_FOLLOWER,
-		following: YOUR_USER_ID
+		to: YOUR_USER_ID
 	}, {
-		follower: ID_OF_FOLLOWER,
+		from: ID_OF_FOLLOWER,
-		following: YOUR_USER_ID
+		to: YOUR_USER_ID
 	}];

 	allFollowing = [{
-		follower: YOUR_USER_ID,
+		to: YOUR_USER_ID,
 		following: ID_OF_USER_YOU_ARE_FOLLOWING
 	}]
 	```